zm-moon/welcome/documentation/leo/02_hello.md

  Leo ✅ Executed 'hello.aleo/main' (in "/hello/build")
 ```

 The `leo execute` command will attempt to verify a proof only if all previous steps completed successfully.
-Under the hood, the Leo [CLI](05_commands.md) will check for existing `.prover`, `.verifier`, and `.avm` files
-in the **build** directory before running each command.
+Under the hood, the Leo [CLI](05_commands.md) will check for existing `.prover` file to constructing proof, the `.verifier` file to verify proof and the `.avm` file containing the program's bytecode in the **build/build** directory before running each command.
 This ensures that we don't run unnecessary commands.

 ## Next Steps